-How can we enjoy life–and truly live in the moment–when we’re in survival mode?
-If you’re looking for more peace and life balance, these tips on how to live in the moment are a huge help, especially if you deal with stress, anxiety and worry.
+How can we enjoy life–and truly live in the moment–when we're in survival mode?
+If you're looking for more peace and life balance, I want to share these tips I've learned as a life coach on how to live in the moment.
+These ways to live in the moment are a huge help, especially if you deal with stress, anxiety and worry.

 In this post, you'll learn: